Asha-Empire/Game-Story/README.md

 Humanity, having used up most of Earth's resources through centuries of explosive population growth, began colonizing newly found star system Asha.
 The colonies began to flourish, and all was looking good.

-And then, after 100 years at 2692, the wormhole collapsed.
+And then, after 100 years at 2692, the wormhole collapsed, how it was formed.

 Scientists in all colonies began to work together on very different researches, developments and new inventions in order to communicate and even reach the solar system.
 But the distance was too long, making this developments almost impossible.